df-mc/dragonfly/.github/CONTRIBUTING.md

 * Where possible, try to expose as few exported symbols (functions, types) as possible, unless strictly necessary.
 This makes it easier for us to change code in the future and ensures that users cannot use functions not suitable for the API.
+* Try to be conservative with the usage of generics.
+While these are often useful, they can quickly pollute code if used in excess.
+Consider carefully if generics are needed, particularly for exported types and functions.
+Don't hesitate on using them if they are able to clean up the code significantly.
 * We strive to have only completely functional features in the codebase.
 While we recognise that it is not always possible to provide full functionality for a feature in a single pull request, you should attempt to do so to the extent that you can.
 Specific smaller features part of the